 What is compile-time polymorphism?

 In the case of compile-time polymorphism, the object of class recognizes which method to be executed for a particular method call at the time of program compilation and binds the method call with method definition.

 This happens in case of overloading because in case of overloading each method will have a different signature and based on the method call we can easily recognize the method which matches the method signature.

 It is also called as static polymorphism or early binding.
 Static polymorphism is achieved by using function overloading and operator overloading

 What is runtime polymorphism?

-In case of runtime polymorphism for a given method call, we can recognize which method has to be executed exactly at runtime but not in compilation time because in case of overriding and hiding we have multiple methods with the same signature.
+In the case of runtime polymorphism for a given method call, we can recognize which method has to be executed exactly at runtime but not in compilation time because in case of overriding we have multiple methods with the same signature.